kyma-incubator/compass/docs/compass/03-initial-tenant-loading.md

 ## Job

-In Compass the user can define his own tenants.
+In Compass, the user can define their own tenants.
 There is a special `compass-director-tenant-loader` job provided for that operation.
 To use that job, the user has to follow these steps:
- - change the `useExternalTenants` value to `true` which can be found [here](../../chart/compass/values.yaml).
+  - change the `useExternalTenants` value, which can be found [here](../../chart/compass/values.yaml), to `true`.
  - create a ConfigMap which has a JSON file containing tenants as a data.

 Example ConfigMap: